somosmoov/Streamlit-Authenticator/README.md

 >  - **location:** _str, {'main', 'sidebar'}, default 'main'_
 >    - Specifies the location of the login widget.
 >  - **max_concurrent_users:** _int, default None_
 >    - Limits the number of concurrent users.
-If not specified there will be no limit to the number of users.
+If not specified there will be no limit to the number of concurrently logged in users.
 >  - **max_login_attempts:** _int, default None_
 >    - Limits the number of failed login attempts.
 If not specified there will be no limit to the number of failed login attempts.
 >  - **fields:** _dict, default {'Form name':'Login', 'Username':'Username', 'Password':'Password', 'Login':'Login'}_